-A B2B sales process is a set of steps designed to help salespeople convert prospects into customers.
-It’s a scalable, repeatable instruction manual for sales success.
+A B2B sales process is a set of steps designed to help sales teams convert prospects into customers.
+It’s a scalable, repeatable instruction manual to turn leads into customers.

-In this article, we’re going to run through our sales process step-by-step and explore why having one is so necessary for a scaling company.
+This guide will run through our sales process steps and explore why having one is necessary for a scaling company.

 Cognism’s Senior Video Marketer, Emily Liu, explains the B2B sales process in a quick video tutorial.
 Press ▶️ to watch!